ktoso/rx-wiki/Transforming-Observables.md

 15
 Sequence complete
 ```

+This technique, which is called “reduce” in the RxJava context, is sometimes called “aggregate,” “fold,” “accumulate,” “compress,” or “inject” in other programming arenas.

 There is also a version of `reduce( )` to which you can pass a seed item in addition to an accumulator function: